Phonon-blocked junction calorimeter: Calorimetric response

-In this expression, the second term diminishes rapidly with decreasing temperature, simplifying to approximately $3.15 / T_0$ (nA/pW) in the low-temperature limit, only inversely proportional to the electron temperature of the absorber and independent to its volume.
-This result is lower than that reported in previous research\cite{Golubev2001} by a factor of two, owing to a double junction configuration used in this study.
+In this expression, the second term corresponding to the phonon channel diminishes rapidly with decreasing temperature, simplifying Eq. \eqref{eq:SI_approx} to approximately $S_I(0) \approx 0.27(e/k_B)/T_0 = 3.15 / T_0[K]$ (nA/pW) in the low-temperature limit, depending only on the inverse of the electron temperature of the absorber, and being independent of its volume.
+This result is lower than that reported in previous research\cite{Golubev2001} by a factor of two, owing to the double junction configuration used in this study.